trueos/pcbsd/docs/using.rst

 If you have a collection of fonts that you have downloaded or purchased, you can configure your PC-BSD® system to also use these fonts.
 Which utility you use depends upon which window manager you have logged into.

 .. note:: many fonts are available from :ref:`AppCafe®`.
+Check the "Search all available PBI and packages" box in the "App Search" tab to search for fonts.
+Any font installed using
-To search for these fonts, first check "Raw Packages" in the "Browser View" menu.
-Any font installed using AppCafe® should not require any additional configuration to "just work".
+   AppCafe® should not require any additional configuration to "just work".

 .. index:: fonts
 .. _Using KDE: